Sagarika-Ande/database_chatbot/README.md

 *   **LangChain Agent:** Uses `create_tool_calling_agent` for robust tool selection and execution.
 *   **Google Gemini Pro:** Utilizes Google's powerful LLM.
 *   **Modular Design:** Clear separation of database, LLM, and agent logic.

+*   Example Queries You Can Ask
+"How many orders are there?"
+"Show me all customers."
+"Who is customer with ID 1?"
+"What orders did customer 5 place?"
+"Which orders were handled by staff member 3?"
+"Can you describe customer 10?"
+"Show me orders from 2023-01-01 to 2023-01-31."
+(If you add get_orders_in_date_range tool) "Who are the top 3 customers by order count?"
+(If you add get_top_customers_by_order_count tool)